zar-moethu/actuarial-reserving-insurance-Excel/README.md

 #### ⛓️ Step 4: Select Development Factors (Selected LDFs) and Calculate Cumulative Development Factors (CDFs)

-To project future claims, we need a single Selected Development Factor for each age interval.
-In this project, we chose the 3-year simple average to keep the approach straightforward and because it was nearly identical to the weighted average.
-The data also showed no major volatility or trend, making the simple average a practical and appropriate choice.
+To project the ultimate loss for each accident year , we first need to select a single development factor for each age interval.
+In this project, the 3-Year Simple Average was chosen because it was nearly identical to the weighted average, and the historical data showed no significant volatility or trends.

 Once selected, these factors (often called LDFs) help us understand how much claims typically grow from one development period to the next.